|Vyacheslav (Slava) Lukinemail@example.com||(703) 292-7382||1015 N|

 Particle accelerator systems have been key drivers for a broad array of fundamental discoveries and transformational scientific advances since the early 20th century.
 Since their inception, they have also been core components of U.S. technological innovation and economic competitiveness.

-The goal of this program is to seed and support fundamental accelerator science at universities as an academic discipline, providing the foundation in knowledge and workforce upon which major advances in accelerator-driven technologies will be based.
-An important component of the program will be the support and training of the next generation of accelerator scientists, including students, postdoctoral researchers, and junior faculty, who will lead innovations in the field and will form the backbone of the nation's highly trained accelerator workforce.
+This program aims to provide the foundation in knowledge and workforce upon which major advances in accelerator-driven technologies will be based.
+An important component of the program is the support and training of the next generation of accelerator scientists, including students, postdoctoral researchers, and junior faculty, who will lead innovations in the field and will form the backbone of the nation's highly trained accelerator workforce.

 Proposals for experimental, theoretical, and/or simulation-based research are welcome.
-Priority will be given to those proposals that enable the discovery science supported by the MPS Division of Physics.
+Priority will be given to those proposals that enable the discovery science supported by the MPS Division of Physics and do not augment ongoing work supported by other agencies.

 The solicitation follows most of the requirements in the Grant Proposal Guide, but has additional requirements that relate primarily to proposers who anticipate having multiple sources of support, and proposals involving significant instrumentation development.
 The solicitation also has deadlines instead of target dates.